Industrial mentoring in software engineering

 - Specific technical insight, on questions like what makes a good test, and what makes a good commit message.

-Mentors primarily interact with their teams by coming into the University to work face-to-face with students for one or two sessions, although other forms of communication are also possible.
-We ask mentors to meet with their teams twice in one semester, with an optional third encounter at the end-of-semester assessment showcase.
+Mentors primarily interact with their teams by doing to code review sessions remote via Microsoft Teams, although other forms of communication are also possible.
+We ask mentors to meet with their teams twice in one semester.
+The guidebook students use for the course is published at software-eng.netlify.app

 How to sign up

-If you'd like to get involved in mentoring, please get in touch with the School's industrial and business contact by following the link below.
+If you'd like to get involved in mentoring, please get in touch with the Department's industrial and business contact by following the link below.

 The mentoring scheme is run once each academic year, in semester 1.
 Within a single semester, we ask mentors to interact with their teams at the following times: